-G.7 TASK ORDER CONTRACTING OFFICER'S REPRESENTATIVE (COR)
+G.7 TASK ORDER CONTRACTING OFFICER'S TECHNICAL REPRESENTATIVE (COTR)

-The OCO may designate a Contracting Officer's Representative (COR) or Contracting Officer's Technical Representative (COTR) to perform specific administrative or technical functions for their specific Task Orders.
+The OCO may designate a Contracting Officer's Technical Representative (COTR) to perform specific administrative or technical functions for their specific Task Orders.

-The specific rights and responsibilities of the COR or COTR for each Task Order shall be described in writing, which upon request, shall be provided to the Contractor.
-A COR/COTR has no actual, apparent, or implied authority to bind the Government.
+The specific rights and responsibilities of the COTR for each Task Order shall be described in writing, which upon request, shall be provided to the Contractor.
+A COTR has no actual, apparent, or implied authority to bind the Government.